Video Game: The Simpsons: Road Rage

 The Simpsons: Road Rage is a 2001 video game developed by Radical Entertainment and published by Electronic Arts.
 It is one of a series of games based on the animated television series The Simpsons.The game has many similarities to Sega's Crazy Taxi, to the extent that Sega sued the developer and publisher in 2003 for patent infringement.

-Self-Deprecation: In Simpsons tradition.
-The game opens with a cutscene of Bart playing a game in the living room, to which Homer tells him that it's gonna rot his brain.
+- Self-Deprecation: In Simpsons tradition.
+The game opens with a cutscene of Bart playing a game in the living room, to which Homer tells him that the game is just a waste of time.
 The music from the game is also music from Road Rage.

 - Shout-Out: If you do a good job bringing Krusty the Clown to a destination, he'll remark "Boy, that was over faster than Chevy Chase's Talk Show."